Elements Copy & Sync

 16 - In the "Drafts" section of the recipe listing, use the Activate option.

-The recipe is now available on your Cloud instance and can be used on any issue.
+The recipe is now available on your Cloud instance and can be used on any work item.

 Result

-You can also trigger this recipe with a workflow post-function to automatically create these subtasks each time the status of an issue changes.
+You can also trigger this recipe with a workflow post-function to automatically create subtasks in Jira each time a work item transitions to a new status, making it a powerful tool for standardizing your Jira project management process.

 Learn more